Aristotle claims that there are three technical means of persuasion:

 “While I wasn’t born in a particularly well-off family, by age 22 I was already the CEO of a 100 million dollar company.
 I know what it’s like to go from zero to hundred when it comes to entrepreneurship, so you can rest assured that what I’m about to say is backed up by lived experience.”

-The speaker’s appeal to their financial success story is an attempt to prime the audience and make the speech that will follow more persuasive through ethos.
+The speaker’s appeal to their financial success story is an attempt to prime the audience and make the speech that will follow more persuasive and influential through the use of ethos.

 Example 8: The Former Judge